7 (Beach House album): Release and promotion

-The band released "Lemon Glow" on February 15, 2018, and announced it as the lead single from the then-unannounced album, which they stated would be released "later this spring".
-They released a second single, "Dive", on March 7, and shared a pre-order of the album, revealing its title, cover art, track listing and release date.
-They released "Dark Spring" as the third single on April 2 alongside a music video directed by Zia Anger, and "Black Car" was released as the fourth single on May 2, with a music video directed by Legrand's brother, Alistair Legrand, being released on June 18.
+The band released "Lemon Glow" on February 15, 2018, and announced it as the lead single from 7, whose album title wasn't revealed until a month later, and stated would be released "later this spring" of the same year.
+A "groovy checkered" visualizer was released to accompany the single on the same day.
+They eventually announced the album as 7, unveiling its album cover and track list in addition, on March 7, 2018, and also announced that they would embark a world tour in support of the album, which began on April 30 in Chattanooga, Tennessee and concluded on October 20, 2018, in Dublin.
+On the same day, they released its second single and its accompanying visualizer, "Dive", and set a pre-order for the album.
+They released "Dark Spring" as the album's third single on April 2, of the same year, alongside a music video directed by Zia Anger.
+On April 27, 2018, two weeks prior to the release of the album, an exclusive stream of 7 was accessible, via Sub Pop's website, to Sub Pop customers who pre-ordered the album.
+"Black Car" was released as the fourth single on May 2, 2018, along with its accompanying visualizer.

-Sub Pop customers who pre-ordered 7 were given access to an exclusive stream of the album which occurred on April 27, two weeks prior to the release of the album, via Sub Pop's website.
-The album was officially released on CD, vinyl, cassette, digital download and streaming services on May 11, 2018, through Sub Pop worldwide, with the exception of Europe and Australia/New Zealand, where it was released through Bella Union and Mistletone, respectively.
-An animated album visualizer directed by San Charoenchai was uploaded to the band's YouTube channel upon the album's release, with each song being accompanied by psychedelic animations in black and white.

-Beach House performed a live in-studio session on KCRW in Los Angeles on May 15, and were the musical guests on Jimmy Kimmel Live! on May 16, with a late night TV performance of "Drunk in LA".

-The band headed on a North American and European tour in support of the album, beginning in Chattanooga, Tennessee on April 30, 2018.
-They later announced Australian tour dates, which include shows between February and March 2019.

-On October 23, 2018, the band released a limited edition 7-inch vinyl of "Lose Your Smile" from 7 as the A-side and a new track from the recording sessions of 7 titled "Alien" as the B-side.
-The vinyl was originally sold on the band's European tour in dates from September to October.
-In addition, "Alien" was released as a standalone single to digital download and streaming services.
+7 was officially released on CD, vinyl, cassette, digital download and streaming services on May 11, 2018, through Sub Pop worldwide, Bella Union in Europe and Mistletone in Australia/New Zealand, respectively.
+An accompanying animated album visualizer, which was entirely directed by San Charoenchai, was uploaded to the band's YouTube channel upon the album's release, with each song being accompanied by psychedelic animations in black and white.
+Days after the album's release, Beach House performed a live in-studio session on KCRW in Los Angeles on May 15.
+They also performed "Drunk in LA" as musical guests on Jimmy Kimmel Live! the following day.
+An accompanying music video for "Black Car" was directed by Legrand's brother, Alistair Legrand, and was released on June 18.
+A music video for "Drunk in LA", which was directed by Peter Kember, co-producer of 7, was released on September 11, 2018, with a Sonic Boom remix of "Black Car" being released on the same day.
+On October 23, 2018, the band released a limited edition 7-inch vinyl of "Lose Your Smile", containing a new track from the recording sessions of 7 titled "Alien" as its B-side.
+It was sold during the band's European tour, in dates from September to October.
+In addition, a visualizer for "Alien" was uploaded on the same day, which was directed by Charoenchai, and was also released as a standalone single to digital download and streaming services.
+On the same day, they announced later Australian tour dates, which included shows between February and March 2019.